 The digital world has removed borders and has made companies adopt a more unified marketing strategy.
 For marketers looking to expand their reach to new audiences, this makes an excellent case for looking at a unified global marketing strategy to ensure your message is identified within countries outside of your headquarters.

 Here are four helpful tips for beginning developing your comprehensive global marketing strategy.

-When you first decide you want to expand your marketing to a global level, you need to understand the environment with which you will be working.
-Each region of the world has different norms and behaviors when it comes to marketing messages, what is appropriate in that country, how people prefer to be contacted, and more.
-Be sure to do research on how that market will respond to your marketing strategy so you get the most traction from your new audience.
+When you first decide to expand your marketing to a global level, you need to understand the environment with which you will be working.
+Each region of the world has different norms and behaviors regarding marketing messages, what is appropriate in that country, how people prefer to be contacted, and more.
+Be sure to research how that market will respond to your marketing strategy, so you get the most traction from your new audience.

 - Why are you expanding your efforts?

 - What are you looking to achieve?

 - How will you measure success?

 Once your goals are established, you can craft a plan covering the overarching strategy and the tactics to achieve those goals.